-Turning in your resignation isn't always easy, even if you hate your job or boss or can't wait to start a new position.
+What's the best way to quit your job?
+Quitting isn't always easy, even if you hate your job or your boss and can't wait to start a new position.
 Even if you are about to be fired, it can be difficult to resign tactfully.

-If you are certain that you want to quit, handle your resignation as carefully as you would handle any other business endeavor.
+Once you’re certain that you want to quit, handle your resignation as carefully as you would handle any other business endeavor.

 Watch Now: 7 Tips for Quitting Your Job

 Do you have another job offer?
 If so, weigh the pros and cons of the new position versus your current position.
 Consider the work environment, flexibility, salary, and benefits in addition to the job responsibilities.
 How about opportunities to advance?
 If the new job comes out ahead on all counts and you feel sure that this is the right change to make, don't hesitate.

 If you're still on the fence about the next position you are considering taking, ask if you can spend a day in the office "shadowing" the staff.
 It may reinforce your decision to take the position or help you decide you don't want the new job after all.

 Do you have enough savings or other income to manage financially?
 Even if your employment situation isn't the best, you might want to consider hanging on to the job you have and start your job search before you resign.
 That old saying that "it's easier to find a job when you have a job" does hold true.

 If you have an employment contract that states how much notice you should give, abide by it.
 Otherwise, it's appropriate to offer two weeks' notice.
 In some cases, you may feel that you are unable to stay for another couple of weeks.
 When that happens, it’s important to conduct yourself professionally in every other way, such as sending a formal resignation letter, offering to help to the best of your abilities, and keeping things positive until you go.